 Fortunately, chill spinoffs of the beloved exercise style abound.
 High-intensity, low-impact (HILIT) workouts are on the rise, as well as cardio weightlifting and low-intensity steady state cardio (LISS) to keep your ticker closer to cruise control.

-“Cortisol is not particularly a ‘bad’ hormone, it’s just that when it remains consistently high, then it’s sending a stress signal,” says Maillard Howell, owner of Crossfit Prospect Heights in Brooklyn.
+“Cortisol is not particularly a ‘bad’ hormone, it’s just that when it remains consistently high, then it’s sending a stress signal,” says Maillard Howell, owner of Dean CrossFit and founder of The Beta Way.
 “Hormones are chemical messengers.”
 Cortisol tells your nervous system, brain, and heart that you’re body is under attack, even if that “attack” is an intense workout.

 “Cortisol is not particularly a ‘bad’ hormone, it’s just that when it remains consistently high, then it’s sending a stress signal.”

 To Hasting’s point, this is NBD if your HIIT sessions fall a few days apart, enough time for your body to renegotiate its equilibrium, but if you’re testing your body with burpees, jump squats, and mountain climbers daily, you’re more prone to injury, fatigue, and stress.